Pathoschild/smapi-mod-dump/source/More Random Edition/README.md

 * Reworked the RNG so that things can be added/modified without impacting everything for existing farms
   * Turning settings off should make saves load faster, as we can skip unnecessary RNG calls
 * Allow custom weapon images to be used even if the weapons themselves aren't randomized
+* Cleaned up several parts of the spoiler log so it's more human-readable
+* Fixed the name randomizers to better handle more data than this mod expects to better support mods that add more content
 * Fixed the spoiler log's names for the Transmute Iron and Gold recipes
 * Fixed shop stock issues related to loading different farms in one play session
 * Fixed tappers requiring tapper products to craft